Note - this takes you off

 FLORETS Basal sterile florets barren; with palea, or without significant palea.
 Lemma of lower sterile floret ovate; 1 length of spikelet; membranous; 1-keeled; 7–11 -veined; glabrous, or pubescent; emarginate; mucronate.
 Fertile lemma oblong; dorsally compressed; 2–2.5 mm long; coriaceous; shiny; without keel; 7 -veined.
 Lemma margins involute.
 Lemma apex acute; laterally pinched.
 Palea involute; coriaceous; without keels.

 FRUIT Hilum linear; 0.5 length of caryopsis.

 DISTRIBUTION Africa: northeast tropical, east tropical, southern tropical, south, and western Indian ocean.
 Asia-temperate: western Asia, Arabia, China, and eastern Asia.
 Asia-tropical: India, Indo-China, Malesia, and Papuasia.
 Australasia: Australia.
 Pacific: southwestern, south-central, northwestern, and north-central.
 North America: Mexico.
-South America: Mesoamericana, northern South America, and western South America.
+South America: Mesoamericana, northern South America, western South America, and Brazil.